SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    without returning a value,
    and attempting to do so will result in a compile-time error.

 ..
-XXX Unless the function is marked @discardableResult, ignoring its return value triggers a compile-time warning.
+FIXME Unless the function is marked @discardableResult, ignoring its return value triggers a compile-time warning.

 .. _Functions_FunctionsWithMultipleReturnValues: